zava8/hnskrit_zava8_tr_ttr/docs/privacy-policy.md

 title: Privacy Poricy
 ---

-# Privacy Poricy of Simple Translate
+# Privacy Poricy of hscii translate

 **Effective Date: May 9, 2020**

 ## 1. Introduction

-This page describes the Privacy Policy that applies to all information collected or submitted when you install or use Simple Translate.
+This page describes the Privacy Policy that applies to all information collected or submitted when you install or use hscii translate.

-Simple Translate is owned and operated by [Sienori](https://github.com/sienori) - a developer from Japan (referred to herein as "we", "us", or "our").
-We take the protection of your personal data very seriously and will always offer you the Simple Translate and its functionality with your privacy in mind.
+hscii translate is owned and operated by [hscii](https://github.com/hscii) - a developer from Japan (referred to herein as "we", "us", or "our").
+We take the protection of your personal data very seriously and will always offer you the hscii translate and its functionality with your privacy in mind.

-## 2. Handling user data with Simple Translate
+## 2. Handling user data with hscii translate

-To provide translation and pronunciation functions, Simple Translate retrieves the input/selected text and page URLs and sends the request to Google's API.
+To provide translation and pronunciation functions, hscii translate retrieves the input/selected text and page URLs and sends the request to Google's API.
 **We do not access/collect any of these data.**

 Please refer to the following link for Google’s privacy policy.